 I decided to become a filmmaker because…I wanted to help people who are ignored or misrepresented by the mainstream media to tell their own stories in their own voices.

 My boldest move to date was… moving to Kenya at the tender age of 22 (23 years ago!) to work as a volunteer human rights journalist.
-This was before the internet, cell phones or Facebook and I felt like an alien on another planet: covering civil wars, refuge crisis and female genital mutilation.
+This was before the internet, cell phones or Facebook and I felt like an alien on another planet, covering civil wars, the refugee crisis, and female genital mutilation.
 It was a different world from the safe bubble I grew up in.

 My best advice to people starting out in film making is…to pick a subject that you love because you’re going to be living, breathing and sleeping with your project for months or even years.
 Don’t go into film making because you want to be rich or famous or end up with a pension plan.
 Do it because there’s something inside of you that won’t be satisfied until the film is done: it’s a long ride and you need to be driven to make it to the finish line.